RyanCCollins/udacitask/README.md

 Udacitask, Part 1-2

 ## Getting Started
-To run this app properly, you are going to want to do things a bit differently to get the Webrick server going.
+To run this app properly, you need to get the web server running.

 First, run
 ```